 Smart outlets are controlled by an app on your phone and are usually able to be set on timers to turn on and off.
 They often detect emergencies and have a lot of different settings controlled by your phone.

-Electrical Plug Types
+Different Electrical Plug Types

 Electrical plug types are different than electrical outlet types.
 While the electrical outlet is the jack, the electrical plug is what goes into the jack.
 The type of electrical plug varies by country according to World Standards.